 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute contains the entire contents of the negotiated RSN element at the time of the authentication attempt.
+This attribute contains the entire contents of the negotiated RSN element at the time of the authentication attempt.
 The maximum length of the RSN Element field is less than the maximum length of an RSN element, as defined in 8.4.2.27 (RSN element).
 If the length of the RSN element included here exceeds the maximum length of the RSN Element field, the RSN element shall be truncated to the maximum length allowed for the RSN Element field."

 ::= { dot11WNMEventRsnaReportEntry 12 }